Ensono/stacks-dotnet/.github/pull_request_template.md

 #### 👀 Evidence

 Screenshots / external resources / links / etc.

-#### ✅ Acceptance criteria

-- [ ] Code peer reviewed
-- [ ] Passing all automated tests, including a successful deployment
-- [ ] Passing any exploratory testing
-- [ ] Rebased/merged with latest changes from development and re-tested
-- [ ] Meeting the following Coding Standard
+Link to documentation updated with changes impacted in the PR

 #### 🕵️ How to test

 Notes for QA

+#### ✅ Acceptance criteria Checklist

+- [ ] Code peer reviewed?
+- [ ] Documentation has been updated to reflect the changes?
+- [ ] Passing all automated tests, including a successful deployment?
+- [ ] Passing any exploratory testing?
+- [ ] Rebased/merged with latest changes from development and re-tested?
+- [ ] Meeting the Coding Standards?